lxde/lxde.github.io/join.md

 </ul>

 An easy way to join translation is also to start translating wiki pages.
-Check out the wiki in your language at http://wiki.lxde.org .
+Check out the wiki in your language at [our wiki](https://wiki.lxde.org).
 If your language is not listed yet and you would like to be a maintainer of wiki content, please contact us us and we will set up a wiki in your language.

 #### Become a Developer and Submit Patches/Code Contributions